Spatial-Temporal Meta-path Guided Explainable Crime Prediction: Experiment

 \subsection{Model Performance Comparison}

-\subsubsection{Overall Performance across All Crime types}
+\subsubsection{Overall Performance across All Crime Types}

-As shown in Table \ref{tab:comparison}, the proposed model STMEC outperforms all existing state-of-the-art deep learning models by achieving the best scores across all evaluation metrics.
-In the dataset from NYC 2015, we improve at least 1.5\%, 4\%, 7.5\%, 6\% to the second with respect to Macro-F1, Micro-F1, Macro-Recall, and Micro-Recall scores.
-The advantages of our proposed model persist on the other dataset from 2015 as well.
+As shown in Table \ref{tab:comparison}, the proposed model STMEC outperforms all existing state-of-the-art deep learning models by achieving the best scores across all evaluation metrics. {In the dataset from NYC 2015, we improve 2\%, 6\%, 8.2\%, 5.7\% of the crime prediction framework MiST with respect to Macro-F1, Micro-F1, Macro-Recall, and Micro-Recall scores.
+Also, our model shows competitive performance even compared to the most recent spatial-temporal frameworks HAGEN and GSNet.} The advantages of our proposed model persist on the other dataset from 2014 as well.
 The results prove that our model benefits with better performance by explicitly modeling the interactions between crime events and the possible causes.
 By comparing the performance of MLP and GCN which ignore the long-term temporal dynamics, no obvious loss of the performance is observed.
 This result suggests that the crime events in general are largely affected by the most recent trends.
-Also, the slight improvement of GCN as compared to MLP indicates the importance of geographical factors, as the GCN-based model constructs the data as geographic-based graphs, which are shown in Figure \ref{fig:gcn}.
-Consistent with the findings of temporal impacts on crime events, the rest of GRU or LSTM-based models which focus more on sequential information cannot significantly improve the performance with comparison to conventional neural networks.
+Also, the slight improvement of GCN as compared to MLP indicates the importance of geographical factors, as the GCN based model constructs the data as geographic based graphs, which are shown in Figure \ref{fig:gcn}.
+Consistent with the findings of temporal impacts on crime events, the rest of GRU or LSTM based models which focus more on sequential information cannot significantly improve the performance with comparison to conventional neural networks.